Newkirk Avenue–Little Haiti station: History

 The Dual Contracts, which were signed on March 19, 1913, were contracts for the construction and/or rehabilitation and operation of rapid transit lines in the City of New York.
 The Dual Contracts promised the construction of several lines in Brooklyn.
 As part of Contract 3, the IRT agreed to build a subway line along Nostrand Avenue in Brooklyn.
 The construction of the subway along Nostrand Avenue spurred real estate development in the surrounding areas.
 The Nostrand Avenue Line opened on August 23, 1920, and the Beverly Road station opened along with it.

 In the 1950s, an additional exit-only was constructed on the Flatbush Avenue–bound platform that leads to the west side of Nostrand Avenue just south of Avenue D.

 During the 1960s platform extensions were constructed at the southern ends of the platforms.
 They lengthened the platforms to 514 feet long and allowed them to accommodate 10-car trains.

 In early 2021, the New York State Assembly passed a bill presented by state assemblywoman Rodneyse Bichotte Hermelyn.
 The legislation provides funding for renaming the Newkirk Avenue station to Newkirk Avenue–Little Haiti station.
-The proposed name was meant to recognize the large Haitian community in the area around the station.
+The proposed name was meant to recognize the large Haitian community in the area around the station, a neighborhood known as Little Haiti.
 On November 15, 2021, the Newkirk Avenue station was renamed.
 The station was formally rededicated on November 18, 2021, the 203rd anniversary of the Battle of Vertières (the last major battle of the Haitian Revolution).
+The northbound platform at this station was closed for station rehabilitation at all times from February 23, 2026 until to the mid-March 2026.
+The southbound platform at this station was closed for station rehabilitation at all times from mid-March 2026 to early-April 2026.